 Precautions for safe handling: Keep away from ignition sources such as heat/sparks/open flame - No smoking.
 Take precautionary measures against static discharge.
+May contain or release dangerous levels of hydrogen sulfide.
 Use good personal hygiene practices and wear appropriate personal protective equipment (see section 8).

 Contents under pressure.
-Gas can accumulate in confined spaces and limit oxygen available for breathing.
-Use only with adequate ventilation.
 The use of explosion-proof electrical equipment is recommended and may be required (see appropriate fire codes).
 Refer to NFPA-70 and/or API RP 2003 for specific bonding/grounding requirements.
 Electrostatic charge may accumulate and create a hazardous condition when handling or processing this material.
 To avoid fire or explosion, dissipate static electricity during transfer by grounding and bonding containers and equipment before transferring material.
 Do not enter confined spaces such as tanks or pits without following proper entry procedures such as ASTM D-4276 and 29CFR 1910.146.
 Cold burns may occur during filling operations.
 Containers and delivery lines may become cold enough to present cold burn hazard.